 Use the trapezoidal rule with 5 intervals to estimate the volume of the container.

-Sketch the graph of against and shade the region used in part (a).
+Sketch the graph of against and shade the region used to estimate the volume in part 1.

 A designer models the height of an arch, , in meters, over a 10-meter span, where is the horizontal distance from the left support.
 The arch's height is given by , for .
 The area under the arch represents the space available for passage.